aliclark/weekly-active-change-committing-users/README.md

 # Weekly Active Change-Committing Users
-## Number of users changing ten or more lines of any given file type each week
+## Number of users changing ten or more lines for any given file type each week

 ### Algorithm to ignore spam